Physical Therapy Guide to Stroke

 How Can a Physical Therapist Help?

-After examining you and evaluating your condition, your physical therapist will develop an individualized plan to help you achieve the best possible quality of life.
-The plan will focus on:
+After conducting an exam and evaluating your condition, your physical therapist will develop a treatment plan specific to your needs, challenges, and goals.
+They will work with you to help you achieve the best possible quality of life.
+Your treatment plan will focus on:

 Later, your physical therapist will:

 - Help you improve your balance and walking ability.

 - Fit you with a brace or a wheelchair, if needed.

 - Provide training to your family and caregivers.

 - Teach you how to use devices that can help you stay mobile when a stroke has affected your ability to move, walk, or keep your balance.
 These can include orthoses, prostheses, canes, walkers, wheelchairs, and perhaps even robotics.

 Treatment for people with stroke varies.
 Your specific treatment will depend on the results of your physical therapist's evaluation and on how long it's been since your stroke.
 Recovery from a stroke depends on:

 - The size and location of your stroke.